balapriyac/From-Thoughts-to-Words-and-Beyond/moments-long-years-short.md

                                                                                                                   </a> on Unsplash </p> </div>

 <br>
-This seemingly innocuous trap <br>
+This seemingly innocuous trap, <br>
 When did I fly into it? <br>
 I do not remember; <br>
 Can I ever fly out? <br>